Roman walls of Verona: Restorations and extensions following the first barbarian invasions

-The old republican walls were no longer as effective as they once were; moreover, the city's imposing Roman amphitheater was located just outside them and, if conquered by enemy forces, could pose a danger to the city itself.
+The old republican walls were no longer as effective as they once were.
+The city's imposing Roman amphitheater was located just outside them and, if conquered by enemy forces, could pose a danger to the city itself.
 Gallienus therefore decided to renovate and reinforce the Republican-era city wall, including by leaning square reinforcing towers against the outer face, and to build an addition to the 550-meter curtain wall, so as to enclose and protect the amphitheater as well.

 The work lasted only seven months, from April 3 to December 4, 265: the remarkable speed with which the new curtain wall was built is revealed by the extensive use of bare materials in a rather haphazard masonry.
 The suburban neighborhoods that had developed between the republican curtain wall and the natural depression of the Adigetto, thus outside the more consolidated fabric, remained excluded from the defensive system because they were too extensive and difficult to defend.

-However, the emperor may have also fortified the other side of the Adige River, so as to defend from attack the monumental area that had sprung up on the slopes of St. Peter's Hill, in particular the Roman theater, and the access to the two bridges, the pons lapideus and the pons marmoreus.
+The emperor may have also fortified the other side of the Adige River, to defend the monumental area that had sprung up on the slopes of St. Peter's Hill, in particular the Roman theater, and the access to the two bridges, the pons lapideus and the pons marmoreus.
 Through these interventions Gallienus succeeded in endowing Verona with once again harmonious and effective defenses, suitable for controlling both river traffic and the route of the Adige valley, from where the danger of aggression was greater.